guhan23/react_app/README.md

-**Note: this react app is hosted using Express.Js  **
+**Note: this react project build is hosted using Express.Js**

-Run Express
+#install Node dependencies
+Run "npm install" inside project root directory.
+It will install packages which are listed in package.json.

+#Run ExpressJs<br/>
-Inside the project directory, go to folder "/server" and run "node server.js" to run Express server where the react app is deployed.
+Inside the project directory, go to folder "/server".<br/>
+run "node server.js" to run Express server .

 Open http://localhost:8000 to view it in the browser.(Chrome preferred)